Unintended pregnancy: India

+South Korea

+South Korea has the most serious problem of unintended pregnancy among developed countries.

+The reason lies in South Korea's inadequate sex education.
+Because South Korea doesn't provide comprehensive sexuality education (CSE), it doesn't provide detailed instruction on contraception methods or the responsibility for responsibility.
+This is due to the influence of conservative groups, such as parent groups and Christian organizations.

 Africa

-A quarter of unintended pregnancy happens in Africa and the average unintended pregnancy rate in Sub-Saharan Africa is 33.9%.
+A quarter of unintended pregnancies happen in Africa, and the average unintended pregnancy rate in Sub-Saharan Africa is 33.9%.

 North America

 From 1990–1994 to 2010–2014, North American rates of unintended pregnancy decreased from approximately 50 such pregnancies per 1000 women ages 15–44 years old to 47.

 United States

 According to the Guttmacher Institute, 45% of U.S. pregnancies in 2011 were unintended, approximately 2.8 million pregnancies per year.
 In 2006, most states' rates were between 40 and 65 unintended pregnancies per 1,000 women.
-The state with the highest rate of unintended pregnancies was Mississippi, with 69 per 1,000 women, followed by California, Delaware, the District of Columbia, Hawaii and Nevada (66 to 67 per 1,000).
-New Hampshire had the lowest rate, 36 per 1,000 women, followed by Maine, North Dakota, Vermont and West Virginia (37 to 39 per 1,000 women).
+The state with the highest rate of unintended pregnancies was Mississippi, with 69 per 1,000 women, followed by California, Delaware, the District of Columbia, Hawaii, and Nevada (66 to 67 per 1,000).
+New Hampshire had the lowest rate, 36 per 1,000 women, followed by Maine, North Dakota, Vermont, and West Virginia (37 to 39 per 1,000 women).

 Over 92% of abortions are the result of unintended pregnancy, and unintended pregnancies result in about 1.3 million abortions per year.
 In 2001, 44% of unintended pregnancies resulted in births, 42% resulted in induced abortion, and the rest in miscarriage.
 It is estimated that more than half of US women have had an unintended pregnancy by age 45.
 One 2012 study found over one-third of living people in the US under 31 years of age (born since 1982) were the result of unintended pregnancies, a rate virtually unchanged from 2002.